How to Be HIPAA Compliant? The Checklist You'll Need

 Rule #1: The Privacy Rule

-The HIPAA Privacy Rule consists of a series of regulations that prevent covered entities and business associates from disclosing patients’ sensitive protected health information (PHI) without their consent or knowledge.
-The privacy rule defines covered entities and business associates, and outlines patients’ rights to accessing and correcting their personal medical records.
+The HIPAA Privacy Rule consists of a series of regulations preventing covered entities and business associates from disclosing patients’ sensitive protected health information (PHI) without their consent or knowledge.
+The privacy rule defines covered entities and business associates and outlines patients’ rights to access and correct their personal medical records.

 Rule #2: The Security Rule

 The HIPAA Security Rule extends the privacy rule to cover electronic protected health information (ePHI).
-This rule sets standards for how health data and PHI is shared via email and mobile systems, housed in servers, and stored in the cloud.
-The security rule includes three types of safeguards that organizations must implement in order to remain HIPAA compliant: physical, technical, and administrative.
+This rule sets standards for how health data and PHI are shared via email and mobile systems, housed in servers, and stored in the cloud.
+The security rule includes three types of safeguards organizations must implement to remain HIPAA compliant: physical, technical, and administrative.

 Rule #3: The Breach Notification Rule

-The HIPAA Breach Notification Rule outlines the actions that covered entities and business associates must take in the event of a data breaches or leaks.
+The HIPAA Breach Notification Rule outlines the actions covered entities and business associates must take in the event of a data breach or leak.
 The rule provides timelines for notifying the OCR and individuals whose PHI has been impacted by the breach.

 1. Choose Internal HIPAA Experts

-Staying on top of changes to HIPAA is challenging, and it behooves a covered entity or business associate to select a HIPAA compliance officer, or officers, who will act as an internal expert who creates, manages, and maintains HIPAA policies and trains your staff.
+Staying on top of changes to HIPAA is challenging, and it behooves a covered entity or business associate to select a HIPAA compliance officer to oversee the organization’s compliance efforts.
+The privacy officer will act as an internal expert who creates, manages, and maintains HIPAA policies and trains your staff.
 You can select a Privacy Officer and a Security Officer or can choose to have a single individual cover both roles.
 Some organizations select an officer from their existing staff and others hire someone new to take the position full-time.
 It all depends on the complexity of your HIPAA compliance needs and the size of your organization.

 2. Train Your Staff

-Your HIPAA compliance officer(s) will be responsible for teaching your staff how to be HIPAA compliant prior to their handling PHI or ePHI.
+Your HIPAA compliance officer(s) will be responsible for teaching your staff how to be HIPAA compliant before they handle PHI or ePHI.
 HHS does not offer any official certification for HIPAA compliance, but it will still benefit your organization to pursue security and compliance certifications.
-A number of institutions have designed HIPAA training programs, some of which count towards continuing education credits for health professionals.
+Several institutions have designed HIPAA training programs, some of which count towards continuing education credits for health professionals.
 Be careful of training programs that say they are endorsed by HHS — they probably aren’t.

-When it comes to training your staff, it helps to choose a simple, comprehensive program and keep records that staff have completed the training.
-Strong HIPAA training helps to prevent data leaks by ensuring that PHI doesn’t show up in a break room waste basket or a personal email between associates.
+When it comes to training your staff, it helps to choose a simple, comprehensive program and keep records showing staff have completed the required training.
+Strong HIPAA training helps to prevent data leaks by ensuring PHI doesn’t show up in a break room wastebasket or a personal email between associates.

 3. Conduct Regular Self-Audits